Easy Chicken Recipes to Make for Dinner

 - Put the chicken slices into the pan, stirring occasionally, and cook for about 13 minutes.

-- In a small bowl, combine the fish sauce, sugar, sambal ulek, water, salt, and cornstarch.
+- In a small mixing bowl, combine the fish sauce, sugar, sambal ulek, water, salt, and cornstarch.
 Whisk it well to combine the ingredients.

 - Pour the fish sauce mixture into the pan, stir, and cook through for about a minute.
 Make sure that the chicken is evenly coated with the mixture.